barumau/panlingue/eng/darse.md

 ### Exercises

-Try translating these sentences from English to Pandunia.
+Try translating these sentences from English to Panlingue.

 1. He drinks tea.
 2. The boss asked her to sit down.